Installation¶

 pyFastChem package and

-one still has to download the chemistry input data and other Python
+download the chemistry input data and other Python scripts from the

 different versions of Python.
 If no binary wheel for your system is